What Is a Brand Guide and What’s the Proper Way to Utilize It?

 - Productivity — One’s environment shapes the way one feels, thinks, and works.
 A creative workspace design can inspire creativity as well as improve employee efficiency.

 - Collaboration — Workspaces that encourage collaboration help build that sense of “team” which generally helps with employee retention.
-Collaboration can also get a company one step closer to that “big idea.”
+Collaboration can also get a company closer to that “big idea.”

 - Wellness — Employee wellness is critical as personnel continues to be one of the largest expenditures on a company’s balance sheet.
 Gone are the days of entry-level employees in dark interior offices with no windows or cubicles.
 Instead, open layouts with modular furniture and lots of natural light are the norm.